 – Another large study1 has shown that the participants experienced better sleep, reduced fatigue and a higher level of energy.
 Moreover, their level of cortisol was reduced by 26%, lipid profiles were improved and blood sugar levels stabilized.

-– For anti-anxiety and stress reducing purposes, Ashwagandha turned out to be as effective as some antidepressant medications, like Ativan.
-More specifically, using it for five days in a row in an oral form reduced anxiety levels in the same way as lorazepam and imipramine.2
+– For anti-anxiety and stress reducing purposes, Ashwagandha turned out to be as effective as some antidepressant medications.
+Using it for five days in a row in an oral form reduced anxiety levels in the same way as some antidepressant medications .2

 Like most supplements in ayurvedic medicine, Ashwagandha provides great benefits with no or little side effects, especially compared to traditional drugs.